 New York City-based writer Linda Shockley speaks with Clark University Professor and author Karen Osborn on her fifth published novel, THE MUSIC BOOK.By Linda Shockley Congratulations on the publication of your fifth novel, THE MUSIC BOOK.
 I think this woman musician in the male preserve of chamber music in the 1950s is a fascinating tale.…

-Career Paths for the English Major, English Department Events, Humans of the English Department--Interviews with Faculty and Students, Influential writers, Love, an English Student--Notes from majors and minors, News from the English Department, Writing
+Career Paths for the English Major, English Department Events, English Department News, Notes from Majors and Minors, Writing

 Q&A Commentary: Reflections on the Elizabeth Lindsay Rogers Poetry Reading and Workshop